alexcrea/Paint.NetOnWine-Install/README.md

 It is expected that you have installed required dependencies to build wine (see https://gitlab.winehq.org/wine/wine/-/wikis/Building-Wine#satisfying-build-dependencies)
 You should also have [Winetricks](https://github.com/winetricks/winetricks) installed

+It will install the modified version of wine inside ./install so should not impact your systemwise wine

 ## Installation

 - Clone this